cyberark/secrets-provider-for-k8s/design/milestone_1_2_design_doc.md

 ## Open questions

-1. Should customers be given two different Helm Charts for K8s and Openshift? *TBD*
+1. Should customers be given two different Helm Charts for K8s and Openshift? *1 chart (with flag)*
 2. What versions of OC/K8S should we support? *TBD*
 3. What version of Helm should we support/deploy with? *Helm 3.2.4*